xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

     ]

 In this example the measurement name is 'twenty' referring to a measurement of this name as provided in the measurement.ini file.
-In a real situation thje name will depend on what the user has provided at installation time.
+In a real situation the name will depend on what the user has provided at installation time.
 The array of data contains for this API only one value (the latest one), where 'qualifier' is the measurement name (it can be also empty), 'space' is the space name (it can be also empty), 'timestamp' is the timestamp expressed as Unix Epoch time and 'value' is the measurement value.
 Furthermore, the measurement provides the a list with all flows reported by each entry belonging to the space.